WVUP/2018_Fall/wvup-recreate/index.md

 ### WVUP recreate

 Try to recreate the wvup.edu landing page.
+This doesnt mean an interpretation of the site...but imagine someone gave you that design and you had to build it.

 #### Do's